Last Updated on 12/08/2025

 When You Shouldn’t:

-• Your content quality is low or AI-generated spam.
+- Your content quality is low or appears to be AI-generated spam.

 Read our guide on ethical link building for safer alternatives.

-In 2025, we conducted a link-building survey, reaching out to over 100 SEO professionals to understand how much they typically pay per link.
+In 2025, we conducted a link-building survey, reaching out to over 100 SEO professionals to understand the typical amount they pay per link.

 Most reported paying over $1,000 per link, which likely reflects PR-style placements.
 The second largest group indicated a price range of $250 to $500 per link, commonly associated with editorial backlinks, niche edits, and guest posts.

-It may seem attractive to give $XX and get a link since there would be no need to spend hours researching, customizing outreach emails, or facing rejections.
+It may seem attractive to give $XX and receive a link, as there would be no need to spend hours researching, customizing outreach emails, or facing rejections.
 However, this approach has disadvantages.

 A website will not rank with a single link.
-Spending $362 on a link will burn your money fast.
-The links built via natural outreach are paid links, too, because outreach takes time, and time is money.
+Spending $362 on a link will quickly burn your money.
+The links built through natural outreach are also paid links, as outreach takes time, and time is money.
 Now, it is entirely up to you whether you spend $360+ and buy a link or spend time and effort to earn a link ‘naturally.’

 If a website accepts links based on exchanging cash, it will link to much unrelated junk.
-It will create a bad link neighborhood, which is unsuitable for your website’s reputation.
+It will create a bad neighborhood of links, which is unsuitable for your website’s reputation.

 Suppose your website is not in compliance with Google’s guidelines.
-There will be a drop in your search rankings, and your site will be removed entirely from Google.
+There will be a drop in your search rankings, and your site will be removed entirely from Google’s search results.
 However, manual actions are rare nowadays, and you can recover from them.

 Google will send you a warning in the search console.
 It will provide information about the types of pages affected and guide you through fixing the issues.